syed-haroon/mysurutrip-nuxt/content/hotels/mth-pv.md

 ---
 title: "Poppins Villa" # Real name - admin only
-displayName: "Poppins Villa" # Made-up name for customers
+displayName: "MTH-PV" # Made-up name for customers
-id: "poppins-villa" # Dynamic ID for URLs and file paths
+id: "mth-pv" # Dynamic ID for URLs and file paths
 description: "Experience authentic home-stay hospitality in a beautiful villa with river views, modern amenities, and personalized service in the heart of Mysuru."
 type: "hotel"
 isFeatured: true